Quakers in the world today

 ‘’ It’s a strength I can’t do without.”

-According to BBC News, Yorkshire 'York would be a different city without Quaker Joseph Rowntree'
+According to BBC News Yorkshire 'York would be a different city without Quaker Joseph Rowntree'

 From Fruit Pastilles to parks, chocolate entrepreneur and philanthropist Joseph Rowntree, who died 100 years ago this week, has an enduring legacy.
+In York, the Rowntree name has been given to a park, theatre, caravan site and school.

 Joseph Rowntree also endowed three trusts which campaign and research into poverty, housing conditions, and education and political reform: The Joseph Rowntree Foundation, The Joseph Rowntree Charitable Trust and The Joseph Rowntree Reform Trust.